 As a RAA member, if I decide to hold workshops or other events pertaining to reflexology, can I post them on the RAA website?

 Yes, please do!
-That is a benefit of Professional membership.
+That is a benefit of a Professional or School membership.
 Event submission here.

 Merchandise and Advertising